 Fish, turtles, hamsters, mice, gerbils, iguanas, lizards, and hermit crabs are permitted in the residence halls, but must be agreed upon by all those sharing the room, house, and/or apartment and documented on the Shared-Living Agreement.
-ALL animals must be confined to a glass tank that is no larger than 10 gallons; wire cages are not permitted as they have been deemed unsanitary and easily escapable.
+ALL animals must be confined to a glass tank that is no larger than 10 gallons and off the ground; wire cages are not permitted as they have been deemed unsanitary and easily escapable.
 There is a limit of one tank per student.
 Heat lamps are not permitted due to fire-safety concerns, but heated rocks are an acceptable alternative.
 Animals may not be removed from their tanks at any time except for cleaning.
 Animals who are specifically banned include cats, dogs, rabbits, ferrets, chinchillas, hedgehogs, guinea pigs, spiders, snakes, and birds.

 If a student has a service animal or emotional support animal, they should seek approval through the Accessibility Resource Center per the policy documented here.
-Emotional support animals need to be approved by the Accessibility Resource Center prior to being on campus.
+Emotional support animals need violating the noise policy during courtesy hours. to be approved by the Accessibility Resource Center prior to being on campus.

-And while we can appreciate your love of your family pet, you cannot have family pets visit you on campus in the residence halls.
+And while we can appreciate your love of your family pet, you cannot have family pets visit you on Room Changes campus in the residence halls.
 They are restricted to outdoor spaces and must be accompanied by a caretaker.

-Finally, all students with animals on campus - whether it's an approved pet, emotional support animal, service animal, or outdoor visit with a family pet - are expected to clean up properly after their animal.
+Finally, all students with animals on campus whether it's an approved pet, emotional support animal, service animal, or outdoor visit with a family pet - are expected to clean up properly after their animal.